splo/react-interactive-input/README.md

 - **Theming**: Easily customize styles to match your application's look and feel.
 - **Accessibility**: Built with accessibility in mind.

+## Try it out

+You can try out the component in the [Storybook](https://designbyadrian.github.io/react-interactive-input).

+🦄🕹️🍕

 ## Installation

 To install the library, use npm or yarn: